joeyklee/aloha-r/README.md

 	# install the maptools library
 	install.packages("GISTools")
 	install.packages('scales')

+**NOTE**: If you get an error like "cannot write to lib" or something on windows -- you **need to change the read/write permissions** on that folder.
+You can do so by navigating to that folder > right click > properties > check the box that says "read/write".

 After we install our R package, we need to import it to our script.
 We do so using the *library()* function: